rvenutolo/gs-accessing-twitter/README.src.md

-# Getting Started Accessing Twitter Data
+# Getting Started: Accessing Twitter Data

 What you'll build
 -----------------

-This guide will take you through creating a simple web application that accesses user data from Twitter, including the user's full name and a list of other Twitter users that they who they follow.
+This guide walks you through creating a simple web application that accesses user data from Twitter and a list of Twitter users that the user follows.

 What you'll need
 ----------------

-1. About 15 minutes
+- About 15 minutes
-1. An application ID and secret obtained from [registering an application with Twitter][register-twitter-app].
+- An application ID and secret obtained from [registering an application with Twitter][register-twitter-app].
-- {!include#prereq-editor-jdk-buildtools}
+{!include#prereq-editor-jdk-buildtools}

 ## {!include#how-to-complete-this-guide}